OllyMSkinner/Haptic_Ping/README.md

 ## Hardware Assembly

-- The LED outputs and Raspberry Pi were housed at a secondary station positioned in front of the user for clear visibility.
-- The circuit board was affixed to the bat using Velcro to provide stability throughout the swing range of motion.
-- The IMU was mounted at the distal end of the bat inside a custom 3D-printed enclosure to ensure consistent placement and minimise sensor displacement during dynamic use.
+- The IMU was mounted at the distal end of the bat using velcro (see FIGURE XYZ).
+- The matrix board shown in the Wiring Diagram was affixed to one side of the bat, as shown in the image below, using velcro.
+- The piezolelectric sensor was attached to the bat at the area that ensures appropriate index finger placement and therefore grip.
-- Extended wiring (~1 metre) was fabricated by splicing female-to-female jumper cables with standard wire via soldering.
+- Extended wiring (~1 metre for ease of use) was created by splicing female-to-female jumper cables with standard wire via soldering.
 Heat-shrink tubing was applied over each joint for insulation and mechanical reinforcement.
+- The LED outputs were soldered to matrix boards with wire lengths tailored to suit the user’s preferred placement and positioned on a secondary station in front of the user to ensure clear visibility.
+- The battery holder wire lenght was also extended to ~1 metre for ease of use.

 ---